 This second major, developed through a collaboration between the McKelvey School of Engineering and the College of Arts & Sciences, efficiently captures the intersection of the complementary studies of computer science and math.

 McKelvey Engineering students who declare this major must fulfill the core course requirements listed below and all other requirements for the Applied Science degree in the McKelvey School of Engineering.
-They must also complete ENGR 3100 Technical Writing and 8 units of courses designated as NSM (Natural Sciences & Math) from Anthropology (ANTHRO), Biology and Biomedical Sciences (BIOL), Chemistry (CHEM), Earth, Environmental, and Planetary Sciences (EEPS), Physics (PHYSICS), or Environmental Studies (ENST).
+They must also complete College Writing and 8 units of courses designated as NSM (Natural Sciences & Math) from Anthropology (ANTHRO), Biology and Biomedical Sciences (BIOL), Chemistry (CHEM), Earth, Environmental, and Planetary Sciences (EEPS), Environmental Studies (ENST), or Physics (PHYSICS).

 Arts & Sciences students who declare this major must fulfill the distribution requirements and all other requirements for the Bachelor of Arts (BA) degree in addition to the specific requirements listed below.